pdehaan/angular-examples/routeProvider-test/README.md

 </section>
 ```

 Earlier, in the _/app.js_ file, we defined the "/bar" route as `'/bar/:id?'` (with a trailing "?" on the `id` argument, which sets the `id` argument as optional).
 We can retrieve the value of the `id` argument by getting it's value from the `$routeParams` controller argument, as seen in the following snippet.
-In this case we pass the `$routeParams` object directly to the `$scope.params` variabe.
+In this case we pass the `$routeParams` object directly to the `$scope.params` variable.

 ```js
 controller('BarController', function ($scope, $routeParams) {